antonioalberti/AIPyCraft/Readme.md

    - Enter `10` to import a solution from an external folder
    - Enter `11` to delete a solution from the program (files will be preserved)
    - Enter `12` to export current solution to TOML
 - Enter `13` to list existing project folders (containing model.txt)
 - Enter `14` to exit the program

+*(Note: The exact mapping of menu options 7, 8, 9 to the correction modules might need verification by running the application.)*

 ## Component Languages